Abide 2026

 KEYNOTE SPEAKER

-Rev. Dr Maja Whitaker is the Academic Dean and lecturer in Practical Theology at Laidlaw College, based at the Christchurch campus, and a pastor in the Equippers network of churches.
-Among other works, her most recent publication is Perfect in Weakness: Disability and Human Flourishing in the New Creation with Baylor University Press (2023).
-She is passionate about spiritual formation and helping others understand how to follow the way of Jesus in contemporary cultural contexts.
+Rev. Dr Maja Whitaker is Academic Dean and Senior lecturer in Practical Theology at Laidlaw College, based at the Christchurch campus, and an ordained pastor in the ACTS network of churches.
+Her recent publications include Pursuing Perfection: Faith and the Female Body (SCM Press: 2025) and Perfect in Weakness: Disability and Human Flourishing in the New Creation (Baylor University Press 2023).
+She is committed to spiritual formation and helping others understand how to follow the way of Jesus in contemporary cultural contexts.

 -